WolfgangMehner/vim-plugins/git-support/README.md

       :helptags $HOME/.vim/doc/

-(1.4) To get a syntax highlighting closer to the one Git uses, take a look at the suggestions in git-support/rc/additions.vimrc, which offers example settings for bright and dark backgrounds.
+(1.4) To get a syntax highlighting closer to the one Git uses, take a look at the suggestions in `git-support/rc/additions.vimrc`, which offers example settings for bright and dark backgrounds.

-(1.5) Consider additional settings in the file '$HOME/.vimrc'.
-The files customization.vimrc and customization.gvimrc are replacements or extensions for your .vimrc and .gvimrc.
+(1.5) Consider additional settings in the file `$HOME/.vimrc`.
+The files `customization.vimrc` and `customization.gvimrc` are replacements or extensions for your `.vimrc` and `.gvimrc`.
 You may want to use parts of them.
 The files are documented.

 (2) WINDOWS
 ----------------------------------------------------------------------

-The subdirectories in the zip archive git-support.zip mirror the directory structure which is needed below the local installation directory
+The subdirectories in the zip archive `git-support.zip` mirror the directory structure which is needed below the local installation directory

       $HOME/vimfiles/

-(find the value of $HOME with `:echo $HOME` from inside Vim).
+(find the value of `$HOME` with `:echo $HOME` from inside Vim).

-(2.1) Copy the zip archive git-support.zip to $HOME/vimfiles and run
+(2.1) Copy the zip archive `git-support.zip` to `$HOME/vimfiles` and run

       unzip git-support.zip